leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

   Default value for the attribute can be configured in "Default" field.
   Use On - Synchronization/Both
   In addition, API field can be configured with one of the below
-    - Bulk [Useful only when the “Enable Bulk API” option under General Configuration section is set to Yes]
+    - Bulk (ICGetWhseProductListV3) [Useful only when the “Enable Bulk API” option under General Configuration section is set to Yes]
-    - General
+    - General (sxapiICGetProductDataGeneralV4)
-    - Price
+    - Price (sxapiICGetWhseProductDataGeneralV3)
-    - Tax
+    - Tax (sxapiICGetWhseProductDataTaxingv2)

+      Note: API version might differ for SX.e and CSD

 Product sync can be run manually from the product grid.
 There is also a cron job available to run the product synchronization in the background.